twentyhub/energyonline/content/terms-and-conditions.md

 In remaining, or becoming, an **Energy Online** customer, **you** and **Energy Online** agree to these terms and conditions, unless agreed otherwise in writing.

-These terms and conditions are a legally binding document between us.
+These terms and conditions are a legally binding document between **us**.

 These terms and conditions are effective from 16 January 2014.
 However, if **you** are an existing **Energy Online** customer on 16 January 2014, these terms and conditions will apply to **you** from 16 February 2014.
 These terms and conditions replace any previous agreement(s) **we** have with **you**.